 This year's school-wide collaborative art project - Peace Flags!
 Every art student at Riverview created a flag with an original message of peace, and these flags were hung across the courtyard.
 When the winds blow, the messages of peace are carried on the winds into the hearts of all who pass below!
 The flags were temporarily taken down before the winter break for repairs and will be re-hung soon.

-Visual Arts - Stephanie Luzny and Erin West
+Visual Arts - Blythe Brown and Stephanie Luzny

 All K-6 students take visual arts at Riverview.
 7th and 8th grade students may elect to take classes in the arts.

 Cycle 1 art classes focus on building art fundamentals for our youngest artists.
 K-2 students are introduced to the art elements of line, shape, color, texture, and space and learn art vocabulary to help them describe these elements in the art they encounter.
 Students create two-dimensional artworks in various dry and wet media, and use clay and paper to create three-dimensional artworks.
 Students are introduced to art and artists from the dawn of civilization to contemporary art, and learn that art is a language used to communicate ideas that cross distance and time.
 Students learn to read the artworks of others through the art they create and learn to communicate about themeslves through their own art.

 Cycle 2 art classes focus on further developing the art concepts and skills introduced in the cycle 1 classes.
 3rd - 5th grade art students hone their art skills by learning to draw from observation, building on their knowledge of the art elements of line, shape, value, and texture.
 They investigate the element of color through explorations in color theory and color mixing.
 These students develop their understanding of the element of space through the creation of sculptures in wire, cardboard, paper and found materials, and contintue to investigate art and artists from around the world and from their own backyard.